Dawn-Of-Justice/ACAV/README.md

 ## Model Training
 ----------------

 The gesture recognition model was trained using Teachable Machine, a web-based platform for machine learning model training.
-The model was trained on a dataset of images and videos of the supervisor's gestures.
+The model was trained on a dataset of images of the supervisor's gestures, but not directly.
+First, we ran gesture.py and then captured multiple images of the skeleton view of the gestures.
+This is done to increase the accuracy of the model.

 ## Contributing